Health, Nutrition & The Carnivore Craze

 Marlene Administering A Ginger Compress

 The heat activity of the compress stimulates the blood and tissue circulation in the area being treated which then facilitates the excretion of the dispersed toxins.
 It is a super remedy for assisting with bloating.
 I recommend three times weekly on consecutive days for a period of 21 days.
 It is also effective in dissolving hardened accumulations of fats, proteins or minerals.
-Examples are kidney stones, gallbladder stones, cysts and benign tumours such as uterine fibroids.
+Examples are kidney stones, gallbladder stones, UTIs, cysts and benign tumours such as uterine fibroids.

 Ginger For Healing

-Many types of acute or chronic pain can be relieved such as rheumatism, arthritis, backaches, cramps, kidney stone attacks, toothaches, stiff neck, frozen shoulder and similar problems.
+Many types of acute or chronic pain can be relieved such as rheumatism, arthritis, backaches, cramps, kidney stone attacks, toothaches, stiff neck, sprains, frozen shoulder and similar problems.
 It is very effective for those suffering from asthma but will be effective ONLY when dietary recommendations are followed.
-A ginger compress can speed up the improvement from a variety of inflammatory conditions, like bronchitis, prostate infection, bladder inflammation, intestinal inflammations (but never appendicitis).
+A ginger compress can speed up the improvement from a variety of inflammatory conditions, like bronchitis, prostate infection, bladder inflammation, and intestinal inflammations (but never appendicitis).
 It is effective in relieving congestive conditions like asthma.
-When tissues have been damaged, the compress can speed up the regeneration of the damaged area and is also a wonderful treatment for dissolving muscle tensions.
+When tissues have been damaged, the compress can speed up the regeneration of the damaged area and is also a wonderful treatment for dissolving muscle tension.

 Directions:

 Bring a large pot of water to a boil.
 Meanwhile, grate enough gingerroot into a cotton cloth or handkerchief, to equal the size of a golf ball.
 Secure with an elastic band.
 When the water comes to a boil, switch off.
 Place the ball into the pot and allow it to soak in the water without boiling for about 5 minutes.
 Place two face towels into the ginger water, wring out one of the face cloths and fan it slightly to allow the hot steam to dissipate.
-This depends on each individual, some clients can tolerate very hot cloths, others not so, always ask when the cloth is placed, how does this feel.
-When you apply the cloth to the desired area on the body, cover with a hand towel to hold in the heat.
+This depends on each individual, some clients can tolerate very hot cloths, others not so, always ask when the cloth is placed.
+When you apply the cloth to the desired area on the body, cover it with a hand towel to hold in the heat.
 Change the facecloth every 1 - 2 minutes as it starts to cool off.
 Alternating the cloths quickly is important so that the skin does not cool off between applications.
 Continue the applications for about 15 to 20 minutes until the skin has turned pink.

-The tissues of the walls of the intestine if you are using it there to relieve digestive problems, is thinner than the skin on the back so be careful to use the cloths at a temperature that will not burn you.
+The tissues of the walls of the intestine if you are using it there to relieve digestive problems, are thinner than the skin on the back so be careful to use the cloths at a temperature that will not burn you.
 However, the cloths do need to be hot to stimulate blood flow.
 The tissues begin to receive clean, revitalised blood (if we have also changed our way of eating, and it must be emphasised the ginger compress is a waste of time if we do not).
 The intestines become revitalised, leading to regeneration of the tissues and restoration of their proper, harmonious function.

 During Treatment

-As a result of doing this treatment, mucus deposits are gradually dissolved and toxins flushed into the bloodstream.
+As a result of this treatment, mucus deposits are gradually dissolved and toxins are flushed into the bloodstream.
 The body may show signs of detoxification or may show no overt signs of cleansing other than increased urination and bowel movement and some fatigue.
 Relax after the treatment and drink some filtered water.
 The compress should be done three times a week.
 There will be ample ginger in the water for three applications.
 Simply bring the water to just below boiling and switch off.

 For psoriasis or other skin, complaints place the hot towels from the sternum to the navel to cover the whole intestinal tract.
 This is where the healing will take place for problems with the skin.
 However, you must change to a wholefood plant-based vegan diet and lifestyle for full benefits and renewed health.

 Never apply a ginger compress when a high fever is present or as mentioned above with appendicitis.
-As the compresses are very contractive (yang) they are hot applications, therefore, should not be used in a dense area of the body such as the brain.
+As the compresses are very contractive (yang) they are hot applications, and, therefore, should not be used in a dense area of the body such as the brain.
 The body is a self-healing organism and always strives for homoeostasis.
 So, eat well, hydrate and exercise for good energy and vitality.
 Your body will love you for it.

 In good health